 This NCT cert change not only ensures that the vehicle should match up to the mileage being displayed but it is also a hack for helping you estimate how many miles you travel during the year.
 The reason why this is considered important is because your annual mileage can potentially impact the cost of your car insurance premium.

-The reason for this is because the statistical chances of you being involved in traffic related incident increases with the increase amount of time you are in your vehicle.
-To offset this risk a car insurer may quote those with greater annual mileage at a higher rate than a driver who drives less during the year.
+The reason for this is because the chances of you being involved in a traffic related incident are higher if you're in your vehicle for a longer period of time.
+To offset this risk a car insurer may quote those with greater annual mileage at a higher rate.

-But many of us can overestimate the amount of miles we actually put in behind the wheel each week which can potentially lead to us not providing the correct figures come renewal time.
+Many of us can overestimate the amount of miles we actually put in behind the wheel each week, which can potentially lead to us not providing the correct figures come renewal time.

 To help you get the best value car insurance quote we’ve got a simple method you could use to estimate your annual mileage.

-- Monday to Friday I normally drive about 160 KM (32 KM x 5) per week.
+For example, between Monday to Friday John normally drives about 160 KM (32 KM x 5) per week.

-- To get a semi accurate average for the week I need to also include my weekend figure.
-It can vary between person but the average for me is about 50 KM (25 KM x 2).
+To get a semi accurate average for the week we’ll need to also include his weekend figure.
+It can vary from week to week but the average for John is about 50 KM (25 KM x 2).

-- That means my weekly average is about 210 KM.
+That means his weekly average is about 210 KM.

-- Using the monthly figure you can now estimate my yearly figure.
-This can do this by multiplying the monthly figure by 12.
+Using the monthly figure you can now estimate John’s yearly figure.
+You can do this by multiplying the monthly figure by 12.

-Something simple like calculating your annual mileage correctly could help you save as some insurers or brokers may give discounts to drivers who have low yearly mileage figures.
+Something simple like calculating your annual mileage correctly could help you save on your insurance, as some insurers or brokers may give discounts to drivers who have low yearly mileage figures.

-Providing the most accurate information, when you are completing a motor cover quote, not only means that your cover is correct but it could also help you save on the cost of your renewal.
+Providing the most accurate information, when you’re completing a car insurance quote, not only means that your cover is correct but it could also help you save on the cost of your renewal.